 Data collection media:

 • Paper questionnaire.
-The questionnaires are sent out to the respondents and collected by regional statistical offices, where the information is entered into IS STS.
+The questionnaires are sent out to the respondents and collected by regional statistical offices, where the information is entered into IS BC.

 Validation of the data in the report:

-When recording the data, the Information system “Short-term statistics” carries out obligatory and recommended controls according to set with validation rules.
+When recording the data, the Information system “Business cycles” carries out obligatory and recommended controls according to set with validation rules.
 In case there are errors, the system displays a warning dialog error in the report.
 The system does not allow completion of the report until these errors have been corrected.

 Data editing is carried out at the level of specification prices, if monthly price movements (compare to the previous month) are outside the range of -15% to + 15% the electronic system automatically warns the responsible expert and these movements must be especially conformed by the enterprises with explanations.